Three Elements to Analyze for the 2024 Election

 2024-2033 Cost of Extending Expiring Tax & Trade Provision

 The last point to make is related to our outlook for the country.
 There is a lot of polarization in our country.
 But what I’ve observed on the ground in Washington is more and more cooperation between progressives and conservatives, particularly on foreign affairs issues.
 The threat of China is beginning to rally our country together and help us define a common interest.
 In the past, we had common foreign enemies, but after the Berlin Wall fell, we didn’t have anything to fight for globally; Democrats and Republicans became the main opponent.
 The more that China challenges the U.S., the more you’ll see our parties unifying to ensure our country’s national security is prepared, and that economic development is at home.
-I’m more bullish on American than I have ever been, despite all of this polarization.
+I’m more bullish on America than I have ever been, despite all of this polarization.
 And while the next few months may be increasingly volatile, our long-term trajectory as a country is the right one, and I’m confident that America is going to take on our challengers and continue to be the greatest economy in the world.

 This content is for informational and educational purposes only and is not sufficient upon which to base an investment, tax or legal decision.
 Your situation is fact dependent and you should seek additional professional advice related to your unique situation.
 All investments carry a level of risk, including loss of principal and past performance is not a guarantee of future results.
 An investment cannot be made directly in an index.
 The opinions expressed are those of the speakers and are subject to change.